Flight Plan (2022)

-Presented for the first time at Breathe On, Flight Plan (2022) presents the conceptualization of upcoming performance artwork On Autopilot by Jessica Laraine Williams.
-The work will document a 3644 nautical mile/6749 kilometre speculative flight from Tyabb Airport (the artist’s place of flight training) to Tan Son Nhat International Airport, Saigon (home city of her relatives and extended family).
+The first work of the series, Flight Plan (2022) was exhibited as part of Breathe On, Queenscliff South Pier Lifeboat Shed, Australia in April 2022.
+Flight Plan (2022) conceptualized planned performance artwork On Autopilot by Jessica Laraine Williams.
+The planned work will document a 3644 nautical mile/6749 kilometre speculative flight from Tyabb Airport (the artist’s place of flight training) to Tan Son Nhat International Airport, Saigon (home city of her relatives and extended family).
 Jess holds a Recreational Pilot’s License, and will perform and record the entire flight from home using Microsoft Flight Simulator in a Cessna 152 aircraft, which she qualified to physically pilot in 2010.
 The planned work is a reflection of societal and personal languishing within the closed borders of pandemic-time, emphasizing a long duration to mark a protracted era of separation and daily functioning ‘on autopilot’- pending further directions from higher authorities, operating at a low ebb.
 Freedom to pass between borders via airport gateways continue to symbolise loaded zones of conflict, violence and suppression for people seeking refugee status globally.
 As a flight of fancy, the journey also signifies the artist’s desire to plot out an alternative imaginary of self-determination, exodus, and reunion.

-Visitors can visit the virtual installation in their internet browser.
+Visitors can visit the virtual metaverse installation of Flight Plan (2022) in their internet browser.
 It is also recorded as a showcase for projection on display, as shown above.
 Visit https://hubs.mozilla.com/fCSRpR4/flight-plan-2022/ -best viewed on a computer.